aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 You usually need only one ingress per namespace, where you can bind as many routing `rules` and `backends` as you want.
 A backend will typically be an internally routed `ClusterIP` service.

-Please note that Kubernetes does not handle ingress resources by itself and relies on third party implementations.
+Please note that Kubernetes does not handle ingress resources by itself and relies on third-party implementations.
-As a result, you will have to chose and install an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) before using any ingress resource.
+As a result, you will have to choose and install an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) before using any ingress resource.
 On the other hand, it makes the ingress resource customizable depending on the needs of your cluster.